Happy Birthday to Colleen C. Barrett, founder of the Institute for Cultural Excellence & Customer Service

 Leadership

-There’s a reason Colleen is known at Southwest as the “Queen of Hearts.”
+There’s a reason Colleen was known at Southwest as the “Queen of Hearts.”
 Her Servant’s Heart Leadership was foundational in building the exemplary Culture and Customer Service for which Southwest is known.
 Here, we explore the key tenets that define her Leadership style.

 Colleen’s Core Values